codethenews/encyclopedia-of-storytelling/encyclopedia.md

 ## JSON
 Stands for Javascript Object Notation.
 It's a text file format for code that structures an array of data according to key-value pairs.
-It's used in all kinds of contexts from …… to ……
+It's used in all kinds of contexts to store and transfer data.
+Similar to a spreadsheet, it can store a large of amount of data that shares a similar structure of key/value pairs.

 ```
 {
   "firstName": "John",
   "lastName": "Smith",
-  "isAlive": true,
   "age": 27,
   "address": {
     "streetAddress": "21 2nd Street",